-Assets under capital lease obligations and leasehold improvements are amortized over the shorter of the lease term or their respective estimated useful lives.
-The School capitalizes property and equipment with a cost greater than \$5,000 and a useful life of greater than five years.
+Leasehold improvements are amortized over the shorter of the lease term or their respective estimated useful lives.
+The School capitalizes property and equipment with a cost greater than \$5,000 and a useful life of greater than one year.
 The School reviews the carrying value of long-lived assets to determine if facts and circumstances suggest that they may be impaired or that the depreciation or amortization period may need to be changed.
-There were no impairment charges recorded in FY 2022 and 2021.
+There were no impairment charges recorded during the years ended June 30, 2023 and 2022.